 Unlike the Glowforge models, the xTool D1 has an easily accessible rotary add-on, called the RA2 rotary for under $300, so all in for both the rotary and laser, you’re paying just $1,000 – thousands less than even the lowest-cost Glowforge laser.

 You obviously lose out on power however, but if your goals are as a small business to cut acrylic into sellable projects, to cut 0.6mm basswood, or do standard engravings, the xTool has everything you need to get started and prove your business model works before scaling up.
+With the rotary, and the infrared laser add-on, you can engrave metal flasks which are best-sellers online from my experience.

-The 20W version is also available (pre-order at the moment):
+The 20W version is also available:

 I personally have bought a 20W version of the xTool D1 Pro, and while it isn’t 40W or CO2 powered, it can still cut through thick wood.
 For example, here is a 0.5-inch thick piece of wood it easily cut for a project I designed: